campital/Serranon/README.md

 # Serranon
 ## A 32-bit, protected mode operating system for (what)
+CURRENT STATUS: The current source is still in development and may not work.
+Wait until a full release.

 Documentation/spec is located in documentation.txt and is hopefully updated.